Keke Ogungbe, ID Cabasa, Asha unveil game flow for Naija Star Search

-Music executive, producer and talent manager who are Kenny Ogungbe, ID Cabasa and Asha Gangali will square up against themselves in the group stage of the Naija Star Search music reality show as coaches.
+Music executive, producer and talent managers, Kenny Ogungbe, ID Cabasa and Asha Gangali, will square up against themselves in the group stage of the Naija Star Search music reality show as coaches.
 Each coach will have contestants assigned to them, with some game twists unknown.

 Thus, aside from the electrifying performances by the contestants, the show is full of drama, intense competition and passion as the twists of the game cause mixed emotions.